 - moles to get slightly darker during pregnancy

-Non-urgent advice: See a GP if you notice a change in a mole
+Non-urgent advice: Go to a GP if a mole:

 - changes shape or looks uneven

 - changes colour, gets darker or has more than 2 colours